 Everybody like winning a prize; be it something small like a t-shirt, or something substantial like a large sum of cash – it feels good to win.

 Many online survey panels offer their members various opportunities to win prizes.
+Simply take a free survey to win prizes – it can be as simple as that.
 Some prizes are more attractive than others, but then again, some are easier to win.

 Difference between contests and sweepstakes